 Our students and staff begin every school day in Life Coaching.
 Life Coaching is a sacred portion of our day solely devoted to building long-term, meaningful and trusting relationships between students and their peers, and between students and their assigned teacher or staff member.
 We do not interrupt this portion of the day for any reason.
 No, not even testing.
 This is a sacred time.

-Beginning in 4th or 5th grade, the number of students in each Life Coaching group is reduced (from 5-8 students) and become gender specific for both the students and their Life Coach.
-It is our intent for these Life Coaching groups to remain together until students graduate as 12th grade seniors.
+As students get older, the number of students in each Life Coaching group is reduced and become gender specific for both the students and their Life Coach.
+It is our intent for these Life Coaching groups to remain together until students leave or graduate from our school.

 Social issues, personal matters, peer relationships, current events, and other topics are discussed during this time, however, “what happens in Life Coaching, stays in Life Coaching” to ensure the trust and confidence of all involved.
 Anything that jeopardizes or is detrimental to the emotional or physical safety of students is immediately addressed by or reported to appropriate personnel.

 The long-term goal of Life Coaching is for each child to have created a relationship with at least one additional adult and in addition to a parent, who the child will feel comfortable and safe going to in a time of need or serious life challenge.